 Though outdated, this program provides financial aid to veteran service members who made contributions into VEAP while serving on active duty.
-These service members must have begun serving between 1977 and 1985.
+These service members must have started serving between 1977 and 1985.

 - Eligibility: Service members must have made contributions from their military pay while on active duty to participate in this benefit program and their contribution accounts must have been opened before April 1987.
 Service members must have first entered the military between January 1, 1977 and June 30, 1985.
 Benefits are only available to those released from duty in any way other than dishonorably.
 Those still on active duty must have at least three months of contributions saved up to receive assistance.

-- Applicability: These benefits can apply toward degree and certificate programs, correspondence courses, apprenticeships, on-the-job training, licensing and certification courses and tests, and vocational flight training programs.
+- Applicability: These benefits can apply toward degree and certificate programs, vocational classes, correspondence courses, apprenticeships, on-the-job training, entrepreneurship programs, licensing and certification courses and tests, and flight training.

 - Eligibility: Service members currently receiving REAP benefits and who were attending educational institutions as of November 24, 2015 or were in school the most recent term that ended prior to November 24, 2015 will remain eligible for REAP benefits until November 2019.
 Service members who were not in school on or immediately prior to November 24, 2015 are not eligible for benefits.
 REAP is not accepting new applicants.

 Tuition Assistance is available to service members who are currently serving on active duty or in the Reserve or National Guard of any branch of the military.
 Service members may pursue education at accredited schools in their off-duty hours.